 Firms use interviews as an effective tool to: assess candidates against the firm's desired competencies; to understand your motivation; and to test your fit with the firm.
 In turn, interviews are an opportunity for you to assess the firm – hence the old, but true, cliché that it's a two-way process.
 Some law firms employ a two-stage interview process when recruiting graduates, consisting of a one-to-one interview followed by a second-round panel interview – often as part of a structured assessment day; others will just have the one stage.
 Either way you need to prepare.

 - Video interviews are used to assess whether a candidate and firm are a good match before inviting that applicant to an assessment centre.
-There are two types of video interviews used by law firms – live interviews using Skype or Facetime, and automated, recorded on-screen interview questions via third party software from companies.
+There are two types of video interviews used by law firms – live interviews using a platform such as Skype or Zoom, and automated, recorded on-screen interview questions via third party software from companies.
 Video interviews are being increasingly used instead of in-person interviews due to social distancing restrictions used to slow the spread of coronavirus – but much of our advice for face-to-face interviews and assessment days will also be useful for virtual ones.

 - One-to-one interviews are generally fairly structured, with the interviewer having a clear agenda that will be applied to all candidates.
 However, if the interviewer doesn’t ask you for information that you think is relevant, do politely interject it – perhaps at the end of the interview.